happymeal808/group-07-presentation-website/README.md

 ### Emphasis

-Bold and italics can be used on their own or together, and can even be placed within words.
+Bold and italics can be used on their own nested together, and can even be placed within words.
 | Markdown     | HTML |  Rendered  |
 | ----------- | ----------- | ------ |
 | `This is how you **bold** text. `   | `This is how you <strong>bold</strong> text.`| This is how you **bold** text.  |